pedrocoutinhosilva/shiny.pwa/README.md

 )
 ```
 The following options are available:
-- **base_url** the base URL where the app is hosted
+- **domain** the base URL where the app is hosted
 - **title** The title of your Shiny app
 - **location** subdirectory where the app is hosted.
 Only required if the app is not on the root domain.
-- **icon** Icon to be used for the app.
-Should be 512x512 and saved under `www/pwa/offline.html`.
-A default icon is provided.
+- **icon** Icon Path to be used for the app.
+Size should be 512x512px.
+If left NULL a default icon is provided.
-- **color** Color for the app.
-Used when the app is installed to color the minified browser elements.
+- **color** Color of the app.
+Used to color the browser elements when the pwa is installed.
-- **use_offline_template** Should the default offine template be used.
-Your own template can be created under `www/pwa/offline.html`
+- **offline_template** Path to the offline template you want to use.
+If left NULL the default template is used.
-- **offline_message** When using the default offline page template, can be used to change the displayed message.
+- **offline_message** When using the default offline page template, message to be displayed.
 ```
-NOTE: While base_url is the only required argument, location is VERY important if when your app is hosted in a subdirectory.
+NOTE: While domain is the only required argument, location is VERY important if when your app is hosted in a subdirectory.
 ```